 Putting it all together

 To raise money is to ask for help—but when done right, it can become less of a plea and more of a transformative experience for everyone involved.
-The beauty of fundraisers is the act of people coming together to reach a common goal.
-With these steps for how to raise money and the other resources we’ve provided, your crowdfunding campaign will be well on its way.
-Start your fundraiser today.
+The beauty of crowdfunding is the act of people coming together to reach a common goal.
+Now that you know how to raise money online, start your fundraiser today.